 - Cheese & Food Clubs

 My favorites are always the cheese-only clubs because you tend to get more cheese, and a greater variety of cheese.
 In fact this is my all-time favorite club because you get the “rare” stuff which is harder to get a hold of, and impossible to find in your local grocery store.

-However, many of these food & wine pairing clubs do a really good job of creating a “tasting experience” in a box.
+Many of these food & wine pairing clubs do a really good job of creating a “tasting experience” in a box.
 Personally, I like to do the research myself.
 You can also check out red wine or white wine of the month clubs to do your own pairing.